FinTech-Innovations/4910/Assignments/02/index.md

 2. Write a 2-page group report on:

-- a.
-What (tech) solution does it offer?
+- What (tech) solution does it offer?
 What pain point or inefficiency in the payment system does it address?

-- b.
-What is its value proposition?
+- What is its value proposition?
 What is its business model?
 What is the key driver of its profitability?

 3. Prepare a 10 min presentation for next class, and be ready to answer questions.